SymfonyCasts/testing/sfcasts/ep1/mocking-mock-objects.md

 would fail if we *didn't* call that method.
 Let's just pick and choose our battles, we can always add that later if we need to.

-Now that are service is fully tested, let's update the dashboard in realtime.
+Now that `GithubService` is fully tested, let's keep the dashboard updated in realtime.
 On `MainController::index()`, add argument: `GithubService $github`.
 Anytime someone visit's the dashboard, Symfony will automatically find our service and inject it into this method.